Zeleo/recurrence-expression/README.md

 vice versa.

 Recurrence expressions are a superset of Cron expressions and Outlook's recurrence patterns.
-It is very similar to recurrence rules described in RFC 2445, aside from obvious syntactical differences.
+They are similar to recurrence rules described in RFC 2445, aside from obvious syntactical differences.

 So why didn't we just implement RFC 2445?
-To be honest, we wrote the code *before* we knew about RFC 2445.
-But then again, We believe JSON, the underlying syntax of recurrence expressions, to be far easier to manipulate programmatically for both the producer and the consumer.
+To be honest, we wrote the code before we knew about RFC 2445.
+Additionally, we believe JSON (the underlying syntax of recurrence expressions) to be far easier to manipulate programmatically for both the producer and the consumer.